-Housing Subsidy Assistance Categories (STRM (1) Output: Number Households Served Total Short-term mortgage, rent and/or utility (STRMU) assistance 10 2,000 Of the total STRMU reported on Row a, total who received assistance with mortgage costs ONLY.
+Housing Subsidy Assistance Categories (STRMU) [1] Output: Number of Households Served [2] Output: Total HOPWA Funds Expended on STRMU during Operating Year Total Short-term mortgage, rent and/or utility (STRMU) assistance 10 0 Of the total STRMU reported on Row a, total who received assistance with mortgage costs ONLY.
 0 0 Of the total STRMU reported on Row a, total who received assistance with mortgage and utility costs.
-2 \$1,500 Of the total STRMU reported on Row a, total who received assistance with rental costs ONLY.
+2 0 Of the total STRMU reported on Row a, total who received assistance with rental costs ONLY.
 0 0 Of the total STRMU reported on Row a, total who received assistance with rental and utility costs.
-8 \$500.00 Of the total STRMU reported on Row a, total who received assistance with utility costs ONLY.
-0 0 Direct program delivery costs (e.g., program operations staff time) \$2,000
+0 0 Of the total STRMU reported on Row a, total who received assistance with utility costs ONLY.
+8 0 Direct program delivery costs (e.g., program operations staff time) 2,000